konsumer/gif2oled/examples/siouxsie_pi/README.md

 ./splash
 ```

-[My oled lib](https://github.com/konsumer/pipd/tree/main/drivers) can do lots more with images (load still images directly, etc) and more, like text & drawing, but this is a quick example to see it loading a gif.
+[My oled lib](https://github.com/konsumer/pipd/tree/main/drivers) can do lots more with these displays (load still images directly, etc) and more, like text & drawing, but this is a quick example to see it loading a gif.